 Treatment may be difficult in cases where MRSA causes the infection.

 If an abscess is due to an infection, a person can take the following steps to help prevent more abscesses from forming in the future:

 - practicing good personal hygiene, including washing the hands

 - avoiding using shared equipment and items such as towels to limit transmission of the infection

 - disposing of bandages and tissues properly

 - shaving carefully to prevent nicks and cuts on the skin

 - maintaining a healthful weight

 Often, a skin abscess is nothing serious.
-However, sometimes medical attention is necessary.
+However,

 People should seek immediate medical attention if they: